-We had \$630.6 million in cash and cash equivalents at June 30, 2012 (December 31, 2011 - \$658.9 million).
+We had 630.6 million in cash and cash equivalents at June 30, 2012 (December 31, 2011 - 658.9 million).
 We believe that cash flow from operating activities, together with cash on hand, borrowings available under our revolving credit facility and intraday and overnight bank overdraft facilities, and cash from the sale of A/R, will be sufficient to fund currently anticipated working capital, planned capital spending and restructuring actions, and planned repurchases under our NCIB.
 We may issue debt, convertible debt or equity securities in the future to fund operations or make acquisitions.
-Equity or convertible debt securities could dilute current shareholders' positions; debt or convertible debt securities could have rights and privileges senior to equity holders and the terms of these debt securities could impose restrictions on our operations.
-The pricing of our securities would be subject to market conditions at the time of issuance.
+Equity or convertible debt securities could dilute current shareholders' positions; debt or convertible debt securities would be subject to market conditions at the time of issuance.